 When most people become victims of car accidents, the first thing they think about is whether or not they need a lawyer.
 While it’s possible to get compensation without hiring a personal injury lawyer – it’s not a great idea.
 Many people mistakenly believe they can’t afford a lawyer.
 Most personal injury attorneys work on a contingency fee basis.
 That means they don’t collect any money upfront.
 They only get paid if they are able to get compensation on behalf of the victim.
 In exchange for this, the lawyer takes a % of the final proceeds as payment.

 Often, we find people who try to negotiate directly with an insurance company get paid less than those with representation.
 The thing to remember is that insurance companies make money by making the lowest payout possible.
 Many victims often sustain lifelong injuries.
 Some victims incur serious damages, like spine problems, joint damage, and even brain damage.
 Some have permanent disabilities and can never work.
 When this happens, the victim loses his/her income and has to live on measly disability checks.

-In addition, with rising medical costs – it’s crucial you ensure that not only current expenses – but future medical expenses as well be covered.
+In addition, with rising medical costs, it’s crucial you ensure that not only current expenses but future medical expenses will also be covered.
 It’s likely that if you work with a personal injury attorney, you’ll be able to secure a much higher final verdict/settlement.